BibliothecaForAdventurers/docs/pages/the-realms/2-the-orders.md

 They unlock the opportunity of wars.
 Realms from the same Order will be able to declare war on another Order, which will then commence once the enough Realms have pledged their allegiance.

 This also creates a new collaborative dynamic as Realm Lords/Ladies can work together to make their Order more collectively powerful.
+Advanced collaboration, such as the development alliances between orders and order-owned assets (wonders, Genesis Adventurers) would drive increasingly more complex storylines and gameplay strategy.

+## Order Alignment

+The Lore seems to imply that some alignment exists between orders, anticipating potential Order alliances.
+1. The orders of Power, Giants, Titans, and Skill have an alignment of Strength.
+2. The orders of Perfection, Brilliance, Enlightenment, and Protection have an alignment of Light.
+3. The orders of Anger, Rage, Fury, and Vitriol have an alignment of Dark.
+4. The orders of Fox, Detection, Reflection, and Twins have an alignment of Cunning